 However, these were probably not used for cost reasons.

-A terrible example of a corporate culture in which profit takes precedence over safety.
+A horrible example of a corporate culture in which profit takes precedence over safety.